GabeNeil/education_app_project/README.md

     1. in server: npm start
     2. in client: npm start

-These start commands should open a browser window with the address http://localhost:3000/ with the app now available to use
+These start commands should open a browser window with the address http://localhost:3000/ with the app now available to use.

 # What is it?
 Learning Box is the result of a group project of three people selected by the class tutors at CodeClan.
 The brief was handed to us on the Thursday afternoon and submission was noon the following Wednesday.

-The brief
+# The brief
 The brief was to create a prototype of an interactive browser application that displays educational information in a fun and interesting way.
 The app must use an API or database.

 The tech stack is: